MikeSmithLabTeam/particletracker/docs/source/rstfiles/overview.rst

 your dataset you don't want the gui to update every time you change a single parameter.
 If you toggle the live updates button this won't update until you toggle it back on.

+- View dynamic data viewer

+Clicking this button opens a new window which contains all the data from the currently tracked frame.
+Double clicking with the left mouse button near a particle in the image will highlight the row of data corresponding to the particle.

 - Export processed results to excel

 This option enables you to select if the results will also be published to an excel file.